-Federal Regulation 34 CFR 668.40 requires EOC Tech to provide all students with the following notice regarding Student Financial Aid Penalties for Drug Law Violations:
+Federal Regulation 34 CFR 668.40 requires EOCTC to provide all students with the following notice regarding Student Financial Aid Penalties for Drug Law Violations:

-"Please be advised that a conviction (for any offense, during a period of enrollment for which, you, the student, was receiving Title IV, HEA, program funds) under any federal or state law involving the possession or sale of illegal drugs will result in the loss of
+"Please be advised that a conviction (for any offense, during a period of enrollment for which, you, the student, was receiving Title IV, HEA, program funds) under any federal or state law involving the possession or sale of illegal drugs will result in the loss of eligibility for any Title IV, HEA, grant, loan, or work-study assistance."

-The only Title IV, HEA federal program that EOC Tech participates in is the Federal Pell Grant program.
+The only Title IV, HEA federal program that EOCTC participates in is the Federal Pell Grant program.